 9.8.7.
-The Hon'ble Minister from Karnataka stated that silk yarn should be kept under exempt category while silk fabric which also did not attract tax earlier would be charged to a higher rate.
+The Hon'ble Minister from Karnataka stated that silk varn should be kept under exempt category while silk fabric which also did not attract tax earlier would be charged to a higher rate.
 He stated that there was a difference between cotton and silk in as much as tax on cotton was levied at the primary level when cotton boll was sold whereas tax burden was falling on silk reelers and not on the earlier processes.
 The Secretary stated that as silk fabric was proposed to be taxed at the rate of 5%, yarn could also be taxed at the rate of 5%.
 The Hon'ble Minister from Assam also supported the proposal of the Hon'ble Minister from Karnataka.
 The Hon'ble Minister from Karnataka added that silk industry was already facing a threat due to smuggling of silk yarn from some neighbouring countries and taxing the reelers would disincentivise this sector.
 Dr. P.D.
 Vaghela, CCT, Gujarat, stated that if silk yarn was kept at Nil rate, it would lead to huge leakage of revenue due to mis-declaration.
 He added that the reelers would not be affected because the tax would be charged on reverse charge basis.
-The Hon'ble Deputy Chief Minister of Delhi stated that today, cotton fabric was also at Nil rate oftax.
+The Hon'ble Deputy Chief Minister of Delhi stated that today, cotton fabric was also at Nil rate of duty.
 The Hon'ble Minister from Karnataka stated that reeler would bear full charge for value addition whereas he was only responsible for the act of reeling in the value chain.
 The Secretary observed that if there were only about 40,000 to 45,000 reelers, the fabric manufacturers could pay the tax on reverse charge basis, if need be.
 The Hon'ble Minister from Karnataka stated that silk industry was almost 2,000 years old and presently it was struggling for survival and as a producing State, they had exempted tax on it.
 After discussion, it was agreed that silk yarn would be charged to tax at the rate of 5%.

 9.8.8.
 The Hon'ble Minister from Odisha suggested that handloom should be charged to Nil rate of tax.
 The Secretary stated that the man-made fabric, cotton fabric, blended fabric and handloom were all proposed to be charged at the rate of 5% and it would be very difficult to make a distinction between handloom and machine-made fabrics.
-The Hon'ble Minister from Odisha stated that handloom fabrics and handicraft goods were exempt in Odisha and that the livelihood of more than 3.5 lakh artisan families depended on it.
-He added that handloom products were not only in demand outside the State, but were also used by the common people.
-He stated that he was in favour of exempting handloom fabrics and saris.
+The Hon'ble Minister from Odisha stated that products of handloom were used by common people.
 The Secretary responded that keeping this into account, the rate of tax for all types of fabrics was proposed to be kept at 5%.
 The Council agreed not to exempt handloom fabric.